top of page

 It’s your senior year of college.
-You’ve just started student teaching and have an endless list of lessons to plan, materials to make, forms to fill out.
-And while you are so mentally engulfed by the moment, every once in a while there is a flicker of a reminder that next year at this time you “need” to have a “real” teaching job of your very own.
-Take a deep breath and read on for my top 10 tips for landing that first teaching job.
+You’ve just started student teaching and have an endless list of lessons to plan materials to make, and forms to fill out.
+And while you are so mentally engulfed by the moment, every once in a while there is a flicker of a reminder that next year at this time you “need” to have a “real” teaching job of your own.
+Please take a deep breath and read on for my top 10 tips for landing that first teaching job.

 1. Digital presence is everything.